BA (Hons) Film StudiesSouthwark Campus

 - No.1 London Modern for overall satisfaction (National Student Survey 2019).

-- Watch a lot of great films: lectures and seminars are accompanied by weekly film screenings and interactive seminars.
+- Watch and analyse an abundance of great films across a range of genres: lectures are accompanied by weekly film screenings and interactive seminars.

-- Courses are taught by industry active practitioners with excellent links to arts and media organisations.
+- Courses are taught by expert film scholars and industry active practitioners with excellent links to arts and media organisations.

 - Elephant Studios: multi-million pound studio facilities at the forefront of digital technologies and multimedia practice for creative students.